-Paine House Museum remains closed until July 24th.
+Paine House Museum remains closed until the 2021 season.

 The Paine House museum was built about 1690.
 This makes it the oldest standing structure in Coventry, RI.